-Sporting a few key features, like high refresh rate and low input lag, the Vizio D70U-D3 is fitted with good specs for general use, in addition to decent picture quality.
+Sporting a few key features, like a high refresh rate and low input lag, the Vizio D70U-D3 is fitted with good specs for general use, in addition to decent picture quality.

 First things first: resolution.
 The Vizio D70U-D3 is sporting 1080p, which is fine for most viewing experiences.
 However, stretching that over a 70-inch screen can and will lower the picture quality.
 It’s decent otherwise.
 On a TCL 32S327 Roku, 1080p looks much better.

 For a full array LED TV, its local dimming is rather poor.
 Blooming is very apparent—especially viewing subtitles over dark areas.
-What the Vizio D70U-D3 does best is refresh rate and input lag.
+What the Vizio D70U-D3 does best are refresh rate and input lag.
 Capped at 120Hz, this will go quite nicely with gaming, and Clear Action technology lessens motion blur.
 This does come at the cost of slightly higher input lag, though it’s nearly unnoticeable.

 Is the Vizio D70U-D3 worth $1000?
-Taking into consideration its overall performance and design, that would be a hard “no.” Not even its super-simple Vizio Internet Apps PLUS interface can justify it, whereas the Toshiba 43LF711U20’s interface is smoother and voice controlled.
+Taking into consideration its overall performance and design, that would be a hard “no.” Not even its super-simple Vizio Internet Apps PLUS interface can justify it, whereas the Toshiba 43LF711U20’s interface is smoother and voice-controlled.

 It simply doesn’t have the features to support such a high price.
 If we were tossing $1000 down onto a smart TV, it would be one with 4K and perhaps HDR; the Vizio D70U-D3 has neither.
 If budget is a concern, you’re getting bang for your buck with the 4K Insignia NS-50DF710NA19.

 The Vizio D70U-D3 is, quite frankly, an average smart TV.
 Being able to quickly switch between entertainment venues like Netflix and YouTube is great, but the performance surrounding it is not.
-Sure, it’s 70-inches, has 120Hz refresh rate, and low motion blur and input lag.
+Sure, it’s 70-inches, has a 120Hz refresh rate, and low motion blur and input lag.
 But through 1080p resolution?
 Vizio is asking for more than this smart TV is worth.